Progressive Democratic Alliance (Equatorial Guinea)

-The Progressive Democratic Alliance (Alianza Democrática Progresista) is a political party in Equatorial Guinea.
-Its most prominent figure is Victorino Bolekia Bonay, the Mayor of Malabo and the first person democratically elected to that post.
+In 2000, the ADP joined with five other opposition parties to form an alliance called the Front of the Democratic Opposition (Frente de la Oposición Democrática).
+The ADP's most prominent figure at that time was Victorino Bolekia, the mayor of Malabo.
 Bolekia is a well-known opponent of the government, and he has been detained by the government during elections.